• Search ...

 Dark Model Nominated for the 14th Independent Music Awards

-I'm thrilled to announce that Dark Model's first album has been nominated for the 14th Annual Independent Music Awards (The...
+Dark Model’s debut album was nominated for the 14th Independent Music Awards in the Dance/Electronica Album category; fans could vote...

 Close